Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Introduction

-There are two points on the tradeoff curve between hop-diameter $k$ and size $O(n \alpha_k(n))$ that deserve special attention.
-The first is $k = 4$ vs.\ $O(n \log^* n)$ edges; for all practical purposes $\log^* n$ is no greater than say 5 or 6, which means that one can achieve a hop-diameter of 4 with effectively linear in $n$ number of edges.
-The second point on the curve is $k = O(\alpha(n))$ vs.\ $O(n \alpha_k(n)) = O(n)$ edges, where $\alpha$ is a very slowly growing function (it grows more slowly than $\log^*$); so in order to achieve a truly linear in $n$ edges, one should take a hop-diameter of $O(\alpha(n))$ (which is effectively a constant).
-Refer to~\Cref{sec:prelim} for the formal definitions of the functions $\alpha_k$ and $\alpha$.
-In some applications where limiting the hop-distances of paths is crucial, such as in some routing schemes, road and railway networks, and telecommunication, we might need to {\em minimize} the hop-distances; for example, imagine a railway network, where each hop in the route amounts to switching a train --- how many of us would be willing to use more than, say, 4 hops?
+Two points on the tradeoff curve between hop-diameter $k$ and size $O(n \alpha_k(n))$ deserve special attention: (1) $k = 4$ vs.\ $O(n \log^* n)$ edges; in practice $\log^* n \le 10$, i.e., one can achieve hop-diameter 4 with effectively $O(n)$ edges.
+(2) $k = O(\alpha(n))$ vs.\ $O(n \alpha_k(n)) = O(n)$ edges, where $\alpha$ is a very slowly (more than $\log^*$) growing function; so to achieve a truly linear in $n$ edges, one should take a hop-diameter of $O(\alpha(n))$ (which is effectively a constant).
+Refer to~\Cref{sec:ackermann} for the formal definitions of the functions $\alpha_k$ and $\alpha$.
+In some applications where limiting the hop-distances of paths is crucial, such as in some routing schemes, road and railway networks, and telecommunication, we might need to {\em minimize} the hop-distances; for example, imagine a railway network, where each hop in the route amounts to switching a train -- how many of us would be willing to use more than, say, 4 hops?
 Likewise, what if each hop amounts to traversing a traffic light, wouldn't we prefer routes that minimize the number of traffic lights?
-In such cases, the designer of the system, or its users, might not be contempt with super-constant hop-distances, or even with a large constant, and it might be of significant value to achieve as small as possible hop-distances.
-Motivated by such practical considerations, in this work we are primarily interested in values of hop-diameter $k$ that approach 1, primarily $k = 2, 3, 4$; as mentioned already, there is no practical need in considering larger values of $k$, since $O(n \alpha_4(n)) = O(n \log^* n)$ edges is effectively $O(n)$ edges for any practical purpose.
+In such cases, the designer of the system, or its users, might not be content with super-constant hop-distances, or even with a large constant, and it might be of significant value to achieve as small as possible hop-distances.
+Motivated by such practical considerations, we are primarily interested in values of hop-diameter $k$ that ``approach'' 1, mainly $k = 2, 3, 4$, as there is no practical need in considering larger values of $k$ (again, $O(n \alpha_4(n)) = O(n \log^* n)$ edges is effectively $O(n)$ edges).

-One can achieve the same result, except for the construction time, for the wider family of doubling metrics; moreover, similar results, discussed below, can be achieved for planar and general metrics.
-In other words, one can achieve spanner constructions with hop-diameter that approaches 1 together with near-linear number of edges, which naturally suggests to switch our attention to such spanner constructions.
-However, as mentioned, the drawback of such constructions is that they are far more complex; hence, although there {\em exist} $k$-hop $t$-spanner paths between all pairs of points, we would like to {\em find such paths efficiently}.
+One can achieve the same result, except for the construction time, also for doubling metrics.
+However, as mentioned, the drawback of bounded hop-diameter spanner constructions is that they are far more complex than basic spanners; hence, although there {\em exist} $k$-hop $t$-spanner paths between all pairs of points, the crux is to {\em find such paths efficiently}.